fastify/.github/GOVERNANCE.md

 * Release plugins

-The Lead Maintainers can remove inactive Collaborators or provide them with _Past Collaborators_ status.
+The Lead Maintainers can remove inactive Collaborators or provide them with _Past Collaborators_ status (example: no contributions for 2 years).
 Past Collaborators may request that the Lead Maintainers restore them to active status.